Download eBooks & Wiring Diagrams (FREE)

 Additional TIP Advice

-Before you leave Mexico, you need to return your TIP back to a Banjercito Office.
+- You Must Return Your TIP – Before you leave Mexico, you must return your TIP to a Banjercito Office.
 So make sure you save all your TIP paperwork and receipts.
-Failure to return your TIP will result in you forefitting your deposit.
+Failure to return your TIP will result in you forfeiting your deposit.

 Mexico Vehicle Insurance